krakend/krakend-documentation/endpoints/lua.md

 ---
 Scripting with Lua is an additional choice to extend your business logic, and is compatible with the rest of options such as [CEL](/docs/endpoints/common-expression-language-cel/), [Martian](/docs/endpoints/martian/), or other Go plugins and middlewares.

 If you are more familiar with Lua than Go, this module can help you solve exceptional cases that need solution using a little bit of scripting.
-The introduction of Lua scripts in your Gateway does not require to recompile KrakenD, but unlike Go, Lua scripts are compiled and evaluated in real-time.
+The introduction of Lua scripts in your Gateway does not require to recompile KrakenD, but unlike Go, Lua scripts are interpreted in real-time.

 For performance-first users, a Go plugin delivers better results than a Lua script.